thu-nics/UniNDP/README.md

 ## 2.1 Hardware Description

-Parameters for the simulator are specified in [UniNDP/config](config) forder, and will be marked as `parameter` in the documentation.
+Parameters for the simulator are specified in [config](config) forder, and will be marked as `parameter` in the documentation.

 ### 2.1.1 Memory Hierarchy